-NOTE: A minus figure in the percentage surplus columns means that the plant is working above its design capacity, nd denotes 'no data'
+NOTE: A minus figure in the percentage surplus columns means that the plant is working above its design capacity, nd denotes 'no data' where for example plants are located in areas with no WFD status information

 Table 10 lists the Combined Sewer Overflows (CSOs) in the catchment up to a distance of 20 kilometres from the designated shellfish area.
 Map 18 illustrates these pressures and map references link the map and table.
 Information provided in the table in relation to the CSOs includes: